 Three of the Group's paper mill subsidiaries are subject to the European regulation on greenhouse gas emissions.
 An allowance is a unit of account that represents the emission of one tonne of carbon dioxide.
 The fourth phase of the EU Emissions Trading Scheme (EU ETS) covers the 2021-2030 period.
-The total amount of allowances issued free of charge for the 2021-2025 period was set forth in an order dated 10 December 2021.

-The recognition methods applied by the Group are those derived from ANC regulation 2012-03.
+The recognition methods applied by the Group are those derived from ANC Regulation 2012-03.
 Pursuant to the regulation, the Group applies the "production" model, in which the holding of allowances is linked to a production process that generates greenhouse gas emissions.
 The allowances are used in order to comply with the requirement to surrender them to the State.